Header Image

 The beneficial rights of all deposited strains are retained by the originator, protecting your IP.

-Acknowledgment in Additional Publications
+Acknowledged in more Publications

 The primary publication details are included with the strains we distribute.